mavryk-network/bake.mavryk.org_content/en/getting-started/best-practices.md

 ---
-title: "Tezos Baking Best Practices"
+title: "Mavryk Baking Best Practices"
 weight: 1
 type: docs
-summary: Tezos Baking Best Practices
+summary: Mavryk Baking Best Practices
 ---

 ## Baking Best Practices
 This is the description of the ideal MavBake hardware setup and best practice for someone who wants to perform an excellent job baking on-premise, in their home, office or data center (in person) at a reasonable cost.

-You can get an idea of what kind of computer needs to be dedicated to Tezos baking by looking at the guide below [https://www.fxhash.xyz/article/how-to-setup-your-own-tezos-bakery](https://www.fxhash.xyz/article/how-to-setup-your-own-tezos-bakery)
+You can get an idea of what kind of computer needs to be dedicated to Mavryk baking by looking at the guide below [https://www.fxhash.xyz/article/how-to-setup-your-own-tezos-bakery](https://www.fxhash.xyz/article/how-to-setup-your-own-tezos-bakery)